Table of Contents

-What is the treatment for mumps in adults and in children?
+What is the medical treatment for mumps in adults and in children?

-The mainstay of therapy (regardless of age range) is to provide comfort for this self-limited disease.
+The mainstay of treatment (regardless of age range) is to provide comfort for this self-limited disease.
 Taking analgesics (acetaminophen, ibuprofen) and applying warm or cold packs to the swollen and inflamed salivary gland region may be helpful.
-Continue Reading

 What types of health care professionals treat mumps?

 Most cases of mumps are not complicated and thus may be managed by health care professionals such as pediatricians, internists, or family practice doctors.
 An infectious-disease specialist may need to be consulted for unusual health circumstances or medically complicated patients.

 Albrecht, Mary A. "Epidemiology, Clinical Manifestations, Diagnosis and Management of Mumps."
 UptoDate.com.
 Jan.
 2011.

 American Academy of Pediatrics.
 Red Book: 2009 Report of the Committee on Infectious Diseases.
 28th ed.
 Elk Grove Village, IL: American Academy of Pediatrics, 2009.